Age and health concerns about Donald Trump: 2024

 On July 13, 2024, Trump survived an assassination attempt while addressing a campaign rally near Butler, Pennsylvania.
-Trump was shot at by Thomas Matthew Crooks, a 20-year-old man from Bethel Park, Pennsylvania, who fired eight rounds with an AR-15–style rifle from the roof of a building located approximately 400 ft from the stage.
+Trump was shot at by Thomas Crooks, a 20-year-old man from Bethel Park, Pennsylvania, who fired eight rounds with an AR-15–style rifle from the roof of a building located approximately 400 ft from the stage.

 According to the FBI, Trump was hit by a bullet, and injured in his upper right ear.
 He raised a hand to his ear before dropping down on his podium behind the lectern for cover.
 Secret Service agents lunged toward Trump and shielded him.
 After the assailant was declared "down", agents helped Trump get up.
 Blood was visible on his ear and face.
 He asked the Secret Service agents to let him get his shoes.
 According to Trump, the agents "hit me so hard that my shoes fell off, and my shoes are tight."
 As of October 12, 2024, none of the medical records pertaining to his wounds had been released.

 In July 2024, psychologist Simon McCarthy-Jones of Trinity College Dublin said in The Conversation that "the potential effect of the attempted assassination of Trump upon Trump's mental health – whether negligible, negative or positive – cannot be ignored".
 McCarthy-Jones stated that Trump being an extrovert might improve his ability to deal with the psychological impact of the event.
 However, he also asserted that "other personality traits, including low agreeableness, low conscientiousness and low emotional stability, also attributed to Trump, are associated with greater levels of PTSD", as are "high levels of narcissism", which can also "cause people to react to even limited threats with aggression".
 On July 22, 2024, the Washington Post reported interviews with medical experts who believed Trump likely has an elevated genetic risk of dementia.
 Nephew Fred Trump III said that he sees signs of the dementia that he saw in Trump's father, Fred Trump Sr., who was diagnosed with Alzheimer's disease in October 1991, at the age of 86, eight years before he died.

 In August 2024, Gabriel Sherman reported in Vanity Fair suggestions that Trump was in fact "experiencing trauma from his near-death experience"; a campaign insider reportedly claimed that Trump was "watching that seven-second clip of how close he was to getting shot right in the head – over and over and over again".